0mWindyBug/KDP-compatible-driver-loader/README.md

 - in case loading gdrv.sys fails, its likely due to Microsoft's driver blocklist/cert expired,  just modify the code to use an alternative vulnerable driver , there are plenty of them.
 - you can also disable the driver blocklist via the following command :  reg add HKLM\SYSTEM\CurrentControlSet\CI\Config /v "VulnerableDriverBlocklistEnable" /t REG_DWORD /d 0 /f
 - whilst the implemented technique does not require a read primitive , we do use the read primitive to restore the original CiValidateImageHeader after the unsigned driver is loaded.
-you can modify the code to not use the read primitive and it will work just fine since  SeCiCallbacks is not PatchGuard protected
+you can modify the code to not use the read primitive and it will work just fine since  SeCiCallbacks is not PatchGuard protected (as of now...)

 - built on top of the core  of gdrv-loader